react-querybuilder/react-querybuilder/README.md

     value: React.PropTypes.string, //selected operator from the existing query representation, if any
     className: React.PropTypes.string, //css classNames to be applied
-    handleOnChange: React.PropTypes.func //callback function to update query representation }
+    handleOnChange: React.PropTypes.func //callback function to update query representation
+    level: React.PropTypes.number //The level the group this rule belongs to }
   ```
 - `valueEditor`: By default a `<input type="text" />` is used.
 The following props are passed: